gustavosiqueira2/json-server-data-generator/README.md

       'property name' 'property type'
     `

-  - add whatever you want and type finish to add it to your entity
+  - add whatever you want and after

     `
-      finish
+      ctrl + c to exit
     `

 - Now you can generate the data!

   `
-    jsdg generate
+    generate
   `

 - Run Json-Server 💡